 f) Small travel or research grants administered by the student's research group.

 g) Cox Graduate Excellence Funds.
 The Cox Fund is an endowment maintained by the department to promote excellence in astronomy at the University of Texas.
-Proposals are submitted in the Fall and Spring semesters.
-A portion of these funds are set aside for the Cox Graduate Excellence Fund overseen by the Graduate Advisor.
+A portion of these funds are generally set aside for the Cox Graduate Excellence Fund overseen by the Graduate Advisor.
 You may submit a request with the Graduate Advisor for observing runs, attendance at conferences, and other purposes relating to your graduate education.
 Often students get their travel expenses covered using a combination of funds from their research groups, research supervisor, and the Cox Graduate Excellence Fund.

 h) Special financial assistance.
 If a student has an unusual need for research assistance and there are compelling scientific reasons for such assistance, contacting the department chairperson or the Director of McDonald Observatory may be helpful.

 assignments that year, in consultation with the department chair.
 Other research assistantships that are paid from research grants are awarded either by or with the consent of the faculty member or research scientist who is principal investigator for the grant.
 These awards generally are made in accordance with department policies for the awarding of financial aid, as described above.
 You are free to contact directly the principal investigators of grants at any time concerning financial aid, but any arrangements made must be reported to your research supervisor and to the department chair.

-- You are eligible for a salary promotion at the beginning of the second year if your research proposal has been accepted by your Research Committee and delivered to the Graduate Advisor by the end of the first week of May.
-(M, S)
+- You are eligible for a salary promotion at the beginning of the second year if your research proposal has been accepted by your Research Committee and delivered to the Graduate Advisor by March 7th of your first year.

-- You are eligible for a salary promotion in your third year if you have successfully passed the Qualifying Exam by the end of the spring semester of the second year, been admitted into PhD candidacy and submitted a paper for publication before the end of the summer of your second year.
+- You are eligible for a salary promotion in your third year if you have successfully passed the Qualifying Exam by the end of the spring semester of the second year, been admitted into PhD candidacy, and submitted a paper for publication to a peer-reviewed journal by August 15 of your second year.
 The Graduate Advisor is the arbiter of what publications meet this criterion.
 The salary raise is also contingent upon the availability of funds.
 (Q)